bramyarao/2D-POISSON-MATLAB/README.md

-# Solving the 2D Poissons problem
+# Solving the 2D Poissons problem (coding in MATLAB)
 ## This work is copyrighted.

 <p align="center">